jwodder/doapi/api.md

 - Snapshots are allowed to have the same name as an image slug.
 - It appears that a droplet is "locked" iff there is currently an action in progress on it.
+- Droplet names can only contain alphanumeric characters, `.`, and `-`.

+## Observed error responses

 - If you attempt to create an SSH key that is already registered, you get a 422 response (Unprocessable Entity) with the body:

         {
             "id": "unprocessable_entity",
             "message": "SSH Key is already in use on your account" }

+- If you attempt to fetch a droplet that does not exist (or a droplet that *does* exist but belongs to another account), you get a 404 response with the
+  body:

+        {
+            "id": "not_found",
+            "message": "The resource you were accessing could not be found."
+        }

+- Attempting to create a droplet with an invalid name produces a 422 response with the body:

+        {
+            "id": "unprocessable_entity",
+            "message": "Name Only valid hostname characters are allowed. (a-z, A-Z, 0-9, . and -)" }